RossAscends/ST-TCReasoningProfile/README.md

 #### Reasoning Connection Profile

-This should be designed to get the model to do a chain of thought inside tags that match your Reasoning prefix/suffix settings in ST's Advanced Formatting panel.
-I have found that models tend to dislike doing this cleanly, so it may be helpful to prompt it to include a single word after the reasoning tag has closed to signify it has are finished.
-Without such a 'final word outside of the think tag', the model will often forget to close the think tag.
+- This Profile should be designed to make the model perform a Chain of Thought inside `<tags>` that match your Reasoning prefix/suffix settings in ST's Advanced Formatting panel.
+- I have found that non-Reasoning models often fail close the `<reasoning>` tag correctly when prompted to "end immediately after reasoning is finished".
+- So it can be helpful to instead prompt the model include a single word after the reasoning tag has closed to signify it has finished.

 **Sample Reasoning Profile Settings:**